synw/django-vitevue/README.md

 # Django Vite Vue

-Manage Vitejs frontends and compile them to Django static files and templates
+Manage Vitejs frontends and compile them to Django static files and templates.
+Two management commands are available:

+- [viteconf](#configuration-of-a-vitejs-app): generate a Vitejs compilation configuration
+- [tsmodels](#generate-typescript-models): generate Typescript models from Django models

 ## Configuration of a Vitejs app